Who is your disciple?

 Those are all great things.

 But when it comes to regular, daily, American church discipleship, I never knew what people were talking about.
 Who disciples me?
 Who is my disciple?
-Should it be a totally organic process, or should it be officially organized?
+Should it be an organic process, or should it be officially organized?
 Is being a disciple the next level of Christianity?
 How does the Great Commission apply to me if I’m not a missionary?

 For years, I wanted someone to give me a clear, step-by-step guide to the process of discipleship and how I could do it.
 I’ve found that many people don’t go into the nitty-gritty details of discipleship because they either assume it happens organically without any premeditated plans or that having youth attend a program or study led by older Christians is all the discipleship they need.